msgpo/hyperion-control-skill/README.md

-## yeelight-skill
+## Hyperion-Skill
-Control hyperion strip lights with Mycroft
+Control the Hyperion Ambient Lighting controller for KODI This software will control your Hyperion instance with Mycroft

 ## Description
 Utilize the KODI hyperion plugin for controlling the hyperion strip light RGB bulbs with Mycroft.